ontargetcomputing/nis-aws-terraform/README.md

   Contains reusable Terraform modules for common infrastructure patterns.
 Use these modules to define and deploy shared components across multiple environments.
 - **`README.md`**
   This file provides an overview of the repository, usage instructions, and best practices for managing infrastructure across multiple AWS accounts.
-- **`modules/`**
-  Contains reusable Terraform modules for common infrastructure patterns.
-Use these modules to define and deploy shared components across multiple environments.

 ---
 ## 📖 Contributing